 In October 2019, ANSAB and TRAFFIC organized a FairWild auditor’s training for participants from organisations such as Ceres, FECOFUN and FAO Nepal.
 The goal was to teach participants the tools, knowledge and skills needed to verify sustainable wild collection practices against the FairWild Standard.
-The training was facilitated by Mr. Wolfgang Kathe.
+Mr. Wolfgang Kathe facilitated the training.
 He is a FairWild-approved auditor and trainer.

 ProFound’s workshop dedicated to the creation of a marketing strategy